 I worked with a client who was going to give a presentation about facing fear.
 At one point in her presentation, she talked about jumping out of a perfectly good plane.

 Originally, her story consisted of she and her best friend going up...
 Continue reading

 A few months ago, I was invited to a business meeting where the feature presentation was being delivered by the community relations manager of a well-known business organization.
 By all accounts, it was a disaster.
 The speaker used fillers at an i...
 Continue reading

 A client didn’t realize how much she was using fillers, such as “umm" and “so.”
 When we reviewed a video of one of her presentations, she was amazed how many times she resorted to using them.
 Even so, she couldn’t seem to stop herself.

 ”90% of how well the talk will go is determined before the speaker steps on the platform.

 - Somers White

-It’s natural for us to want to know what we look like before we go out in public.
-Is our hair brushed?
-Our makeup looking...
+It’s natural to want to know what you look like before going out in public.
+Is your hair brushed?
+Is your makeup looking good?...
 Continue reading